Proof of Reserves in Crypto Lending: Why It Matters

 Cross-Reference with Other Signals

-- Team transparency — are the founders and executives publicly identified?
+- Team transparency — publicly identified executives?

-- Financial disclosures — does the platform publish financial statements?
+- Financial disclosures — published financial statements?

 Be Skeptical of Marketing Claims